flaturtha/CharlieChan/_murderwiki/the-americans-from-bret-harte-to-the-nineties.md

 <h6 class="btt"><a href="#top">Back to Top</a></h6>
 <hr>

-## The Amusing Anecdote &amp; the Yankee Yarn: Precursors of the American Short Story
+### The Amusing Anecdote &amp; the Yankee Yarn: Precursors of the American Short Story
+{: .chaptertitle }

 The next variety of short story came to its prime a little later, but flourished and flourishes far more abundantly.
 It is the kind which comes nearest to being anecdotal; the story of light and surprising situation whose point is revealed by a twist of the plot at the very end.